 5. They can build stronger relationships

 Most people like to be in the limelight, and the truth is, very few get the opportunity.
-So, when you approach a loyal customer to share his or her experience or journey with your brand, chances are he or she will be excited and ready for it.
-When you have a talented writer to pull off a good feature revolving around such experiences, customers will feel more special.
-This in turn can help you forge a stronger bond with them.
+So, when you approach a loyal customer to share their experience or journey with your brand, chances are they will be excited and ready for it.
+Customers will feel more special when you have a talented writer to pull off a good feature revolving around such experiences.
+This, in turn, can help you forge a stronger bond with them.

 Sharing customer stories sends out a message that your organization is not tooting its own horn.
 Hearing the benefits from real-life customers makes the experience more authentic and trustworthy.
 Also, sharing such stories increases brand awareness.

 Looking at all the above points, it’s clear that customer stories should be a part of your content marketing strategy.
-There are no hard and fast rules regarding them as such, just keep the purpose of each customer story consistent.
+There are no hard and fast rules regarding them; just keep each customer story’s purpose consistent.